cyberofficial/Ollama-Dungeon/Guides/03-inventory-system.md

 Example:
 ```
 > /look
-You are in the market.
-There are various stalls selling goods.
-You notice a health potion on one of the tables.
+You are in the crystal caves mining tunnels.
+The walls sparkle with embedded gems and you notice a crystal pickaxe leaning against the wall.

-> /pickup health_potion
+> /pickup crystal_pickaxe
-You pick up the health potion and add it to your inventory.
+You pick up the crystal pickaxe and add it to your inventory.

 > /inventory
 Your inventory:
-- Health Potion: A small vial containing a red liquid that restores health.
+- Crystal Pickaxe: A mining tool enhanced with crystal fragments that glow with inner light.
 ```

 ## Using Items